 Following a schedule and letting your child know the schedule and the expectations provides your child the structure they crave.

 Bringing balance into children’s lives with good nutrition, following a sleep schedule, and practicing stress management daily (e.g., regular downtime, sensory activities, music, coloring, exercise, meditation, deep breathing, and etc.) can go a long way in giving children the tools they need to manage stress in their life.

-When all else fails and a tantrum happens, the best parenting tip is to try your best to be calm and understanding.
+When all else fails and a tantrum happens, the best parenting tip is to try your best to be calm and understanding when handling a meltdown.
 Communicate and support your child throughout the process and realize they are learning to navigate their emotions and behavior.

 Most tantrums typically last a few minutes or less.
 Even a highly regulated child will have a tantrum here or there.
 Some children tantrum for less than a minute a few times a week and others tantrum to 5 to 10 minutes a couple of time a month but both are normal.